hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 A lot of the process management tooling that was previously available is no longer included.
 Everything is a systemd unit in the systemd initrd, so you can just use `systemctl` for process management instead.

-I found I didn't need it, but if there is some binary you require in your initrd environment, `boot.initrd.systemd.storePaths` allows you to specify individual binaries or entire packages to copy to your initrd environment.
+I found I didn't need it, but if there is some binary you require in your initrd environment, `boot.initrd.systemd.storePaths` allows you to specify individual binaries or entire packages to copy to your initrd environment's `/nix/store` fo use in systemd services, or `boot.initrd.systemd.initrdBin` and `boot.initrd.systemd.extraBin` can add binaries to your debug shell's `PATH`.

 ### Different home directory for the root user